Diabetes Can Affect Your Eye Health

 Through our partnership with Total Vision, we have access to advanced diagnostic technology to observe your eye health and look for signs of diabetic eye disease.

 We ensure these devices are safe and relatively comfortable for every patient.
-Start monitoring your eye health today by booking your eye exam at Bonita Point Family Optometry.
+Start monitoring your eye health today by booking your eye exam at Total Vision Bonita.
 Our help can put you on the path toward preserving your eyesight.

 Hours of Operation